org-trello/org-trello/README.md

 # Bindings

 Actual bindings (not definitive, suggestions regarding those bindings are welcome):
-- C-c o i - Interactive command to install the key and the read/write access-token.
+- C-c o i - M-x org-trello/install-key-and-token       - Install the keys and the access-token.
-- C-c o I - Interactive command to setup your org-mode file to work with your remote trello board
+- C-c o I - M-x org-trello/install-board-and-lists-ids - Select the board and attach the todo, doing and done list.
-- C-c o b - Create interactively a board and attach the org-mode file to this trello board.
+- C-c o b - M-x org-trello/create-board                - Create interactively a board and attach the org-mode file to this trello board.
-- C-c o c - Create/Update asynchronously an entity (card/checklist/item) depending on its level and status.
+- C-c o c - M-x org-trello/create-simple-entity        - Create/Update an entity (card/checklist/item) depending on its level and status.
 Do not deal with level superior to 4.
-- C-c o C - Create/Update a complete entity card/checklist/item and its subtree (depending on its level).
+- C-c o C - M-x org-trello/create-complex-entity       - Create/Update a complete entity card/checklist/item and its subtree (depending on its level).
-- C-c o s - Synchronize the org-mode file to the trello board (org-mode -> trello).
+- C-c o s - M-x org-trello/sync-to-trello              - Synchronize the org-mode file to the trello board (org-mode -> trello).
-- C-c o S - Synchronize the org-mode file from the trello board (trello -> org-mode).
+- C-c o S - M-x org-trello/sync-from-trello            - Synchronize the org-mode file from the trello board (trello -> org-mode).
-- C-c o k - Kill the entity (and its arborescence tree).
+- C-c o k - M-x org-trello/kill-entity                 - Kill the entity (and its arborescence tree).
-- C-c o d - Simple routine to check that the setup is ok.
+- C-c o d - M-x org-trello/check-setup                 - Simple routine to check that the setup is ok.
 If everything is ok, will simply display 'Setup ok!'
-- C-c o h - This help message.
+- C-c o h - M-x org-trello/help-describing-bindings    - This help message.

 # Use cases